+A hundred years or so ago it was even more remote, an area reached only by a long and tough wagon trail twisting through thick bush and oppressive heat where men would be beset by malaria-carrying mosquitoes.
 Small wonder, then, that it was a No Man’s Land, a haven for skelms or – as the plaque marking the spot today puts it – ‘people who had no great wish to look into the eyes of the law’ and might at any moment need to escape across an international border.
-Think ivory poachers, gun runners and other outlaws who chose a free life where they made their own rules and thumbed their noses at the law.
+Think ivory poachers, gun runners, smugglers and other outlaws who chose a free life where they made their own rules and thumbed their noses at the law.

-Today, though, the only skelms we run into are the crocs basking on sand banks in the river, waiting for an unsuspecting antelope to present itself as a prize item on the dinner menu.
+Despite its past, today the only skelms you’ll run into in the Crooks Corner area are crocs basking on sand banks in the river, waiting for an unsuspecting antelope to present itself as a prize item on the dinner menu.

 1. Look for wildlife along the gravel road to Crooks Corner.
 For me, it’s more about the atmosphere, the baobabs and the fever trees, but you can find game here too.
 You might spot elephants, wildebeest, kudu, nyala, impala, warthog, vervet monkeys and baboons.
 You will almost certainly see hippos and crocodiles along the river.

 2. Other good roads for game drives in this northern part of Kruger include the H1-8 tar road between Punda Maria and Pafuri, the beautiful mountainous S99 loop around Punda Maria camp, the S60 and the Klopperfontein Loop.
 The H1-7 south towards the picnic site of Babalala can also be rewarding.